By Harold Lerch

 Large dogs often do not live as long as small dogs.
 We knew that the day would come when we would have to say goodbye to Thor.
 The inevitable became more real when Thor started having strokes.
 He lost his hearing.
 Sometimes he wandered off and seemed to forget how to get home.
 My son noticed a large growth on one of Thor’s legs.

-The day we feared came on July 5, 2003.
+The day we feared came.
 The lump on his leg was diagnosed as cancerous.

-Thor now lies near the horse barn our son is building, at the corner of a future orchard.
+Thor now lies near the horse barn at the corner of an orchard.
 What a beautiful setting!
 But this spot pales compared to the beauty of heaven, where I trust Thor is now.

 What's heaven like?

 John had a dream about heaven and wrote it down:

 saw a new earth and a new sky, for the present earth and sky had disappeared.

 And I, John, saw a glorious sight, beautiful as a bride at her wedding.
 I heard a

 loud shout saying, “Look, the home of God is now among men.
 He

 will wipe away all tears from their eyes, and there shall be no more death, nor